DistrictDataLabs/yellowbrick/README.md

 ![Follow the yellow brick road](images/yellowbrickroad.jpg) Image by [Quatro Cinco](https://flic.kr/p/2Yj9mj), used with permission, Flickr Creative Commons.

-# What is yellowbrick?
+# What is Yellowbrick?
-`yellowbrick` is a suite of visual analysis and diagnostic tools to facilitate feature selection, model selection, and parameter tuning for machine learning.
+Yellowbrick is a suite of visual analysis and diagnostic tools to facilitate feature selection, model selection, and parameter tuning for machine learning.
 All visualizations are generated in Matplotlib.
 Custom `yellowbrick` visualization tools include:

 ## Tools for feature analysis and selection
 - boxplots (box-and-whisker plots)